GenuineMiyashita/Product-Preview-Card/README.md

 ### What I learned

 My biggest take-away was handling the media queries and figuring out how to prevent the information from breaking inbetween breakpoints, primarly the text area.
 I learned that using min-width (aside from the media query) was the solution.

 ### Continued development

-I want to continue devlopment on HTML and CSS, but primarily responsive design and flexbox.
+I want to continue development on HTML and CSS, but primarily responsive design and flexbox.
 I'm aiming to start incorporating Bootstrap and others in future projects.

 ## Author